microsoft/api-guidelines/Guidelines.md

 ## 17. Naming guidelines
 ### 17.1.
 Approach
-Naming policies should aid developers in discovering functionality without having to constantly refer to documentation.
+Naming policies should aid developers in discovering functionality without having to refer to documentation constantly.
-Use of common patterns and standard conventions greatly aids developers in correctly guessing common property names and meanings.
+The use of common patterns and standard conventions greatly aids developers in correctly guessing common property names and meanings.
-Services SHOULD use verbose naming patterns and SHOULD NOT use abbreviations other than acronyms that are the dominant mode of expression in the domain being represented by the API, (e.g. Url).
+Services SHOULD use verbose naming patterns and SHOULD NOT use abbreviations other than acronyms that are the dominant mode of expression in the domain being represented by the API (e.g., Url).

 ### 17.2.
 Casing
-- Acronyms SHOULD follow the casing conventions as though they were regular words (e.g. Url).
+- Acronyms SHOULD follow the casing conventions as though they were regular words (e.g., Url).
 - All identifiers including namespaces, entityTypes, entitySets, properties, actions, functions and enumeration values SHOULD use lowerCamelCase.
 - HTTP headers are the exception and SHOULD use standard HTTP convention of Capitalized-Hyphenated-Terms.

 ### 17.3.
 Names to avoid
-Certain names are so overloaded in API domains that they lose all meaning or clash with other common usages in domains that cannot be avoided when using REST APIs, such as OAUTH.
+Certain names are so overloaded in API domains that they lose all meaning or clash with other common usages in domains that cannot be avoided when using REST APIs, such as OAuth.
 Services SHOULD NOT use the following names:
 - Context
 - Scope